Module Database Search

 Module Title

-Digital Literacy In Health And Social Care
+Digital Literacy in Health and Social Care

-Reference NUM089 Version 1
+Reference NUM089 Version 2

-Created March 2020 SCQF Level SCQF 11
+Created October 2023 SCQF Level SCQF 11

 Approved June 2021 SCQF Points 15

-Amended ECTS Points 7.5
+Amended November 2023 ECTS Points 7.5

 Aims of Module